Art History MA

 From Whom: Letters of recommendation should be obtained from college/university faculty members, gallery directors and/or curators familiar with the applicant's academic and artistic competence.
 The letters should be submitted by the referee at the time of application at https://apply.temple.edu/Tyler/.

 Coursework Required for Admission Consideration: Five courses in Art History are desired for admissions consideration: two general surveys and one upper-level course in each of three periods, in any geographical area: ancient art (to circa 1400), art produced circa 1400-1800, and Modern/Contemporary art.
-Official transcripts from all universities/colleges attended, whether or not a degree was awarded and whether the courses were taken as an undergraduate or a graduate student, must be sent as part of the online application.
+Official transcripts from all universities/colleges attended, whether or not a degree was awarded and whether the courses were taken as an undergraduate or graduate student, must be sent as part of the online application.

 Bachelor's Degree in Discipline/Related Discipline: A baccalaureate degree is required, but it need not be in Art History.
 Official transcripts from all universities/colleges attended, whether or not a degree was awarded, must be sent as part of the online application.